alixhami/notes/ruby-notes.md

 # return nil instead of an error
 ```
 ### Classes
-definition: a class is a way of organizing and producing objects with similar attributes and methods
++ **definition**: a class is a way of organizing and producing objects with similar attributes and methods
-conventions: class names start with capital letter and use CamelCase
++ **conventions**: class names start with capital letter and use CamelCase

 #### Create a class!
 ```ruby
 class Person